jabney/contingent/README.md

 **contingent** *(kən-tĭnˈjənt)* neither impossible nor necessary

-Create cryptographically-strong random numbers in node.js or the browser, and a few other helpers.
+Create cryptographically-strong random numbers in node.js or the browser.
+Includes several helpers for random number generation and working with arrays.

+_Written in TypeScript and targets ES2015 JavaScript_

 ## Installation